crate/cloud-tutorials/docs/edge/monitoring.rst

 Cluster Deployment
 ------------------

+The first step is to sign up in the `Cloud Console`_ if you haven't done so yet.
+After that, you can deploy your cluster.

 Deployment steps will depend on your :ref:`cloud provider <edge-providers>`, or on your local environment, if you choose the :ref:`self-hosted
 <edge-self-hosted>` variant of CrateDB Edge.